Aryna Sabalenka edges even closer to third grand slam win at US Open

 The world number two, who was beaten at Flushing Meadows last year by Coco Gauff, proved to be too much for Olympic champion Qinwen Zheng to handle in a repeat of the Australian Open final in Melbourne.

-The Belarussian was victorious, getting the better of her Chinese opponent with a final score of 6-1 6-2.
+The Belarusian was victorious, getting the better of her Chinese opponent with a final score of 6-1 6-2.

 Sabalenka will now meet 13th seed Emma Navarro as she enters the stage of the final four in New York on Saturday and must come out on top to nab a third career grand slam.